 Some researchers, including Kaspersky’s, identified the code on Tuesday afternoon as a variant of Petya, a type of well-understood ransomware that locks down victims’ hard drives.
 But the Russian firm has since released a statement claiming that it’s not Petya after all.

-Confusion appears to have stemmed from the fact that the code was masquerading as the ransomware virus, but cybersecurity expert the Grugq has said that the similarities were only skin deep.
+Confusion appears to have stemmed from the fact that the code was masquerading as the ransomware virus, but cybersecurity expert the Grugq has said that the similarities are only skin deep.

 “Although there is significant code sharing, the real Petya was a criminal enterprise for making money.
 This [malware] is definitely not designed to make money,” the Grugq said.
 “This is designed to spread fast and cause damage, with a plausibly deniable cover of ransomware.”